 The Basics of Family Mediation

 Mediation is a voluntary, consensual process that uses a trained, neutral third party to facilitate the negotiation of disputes.
 The goal is to reach a binding settlement agreement.
-Often, attorneys for the disputing parties are integrally involved throughout the process, but this is not a requirement.

 CASES AMENABLE TO MEDIATION